stevearc/gkeep.nvim/README.md

 If you open the note, it will open in a vimdiff split.
 Resolve the merge conflict and then delete the `.local` file to get back to a good state.

+#### Changing files outside of vim

+You can make edits to the synced note files outside of vim, and the changes will be picked up and synced the next time you open vim (and start Gkeep).
+To protect you from data loss, when gkeep detects changes that are made from outside of vim, a backup of the note will be made in Google Keep before uploading those changes.
+Backups will appear in your Trash (and thus will be deleted after 7 days), and will have `[Backup]` in the title.

 ## Third-party integrations